-TIMEOUT = $\{\underline{Y}|N\}$
+TIMEOUT = $\{\underline{\mathbf{Y}} | \mathbf{N}\}$

-specifies whether the I/O interface timeout function is to be active for channel-initiated I/O operations to the device.
+Specifies whether the I/O interface timeout function is to be active for channel-initiated I/O operations to the device.
 If the timeout function is active and a timeout condition occurs, the channel subsystem terminates the I/O operation to the device and generates an interface-control-check interruption.

-Y

-specifies that the timeout function is to be active.
-When Y is specified, the channel times I/O operations.

-specifies that the timeout function is to be inactive (timeout is inhibited).
+- Y Specifies that the timeout function is to be active.
+When Y is specified, the channel times I/O operations. - N Specifies that the timeout function is to be inactive (timeout is inhibited).
 The channel does not time I/O operations.

 The MVS configuration program does not use this parameter.
 For IOCP this parameter is optional.
-For information about IOCP's use of this parameter, see IOCP User's Guide and Reference.
+For information about IOCP's use of the parameter, see the IOCP manual for the processor on which you will use the I/O configuration.